Beef Taco Pasta Salad

 When the corn has been charred, remove it from the heat and let cool before slicing off the cob.

-I find it’s helpful to set a timer on your phone or the oven to notify you around the time your pasta is going to be ready, so if the instructions on the pasta box say “Boil for 12 minutes,” I’ll set the alarm at the 8-9 minute mark.
+It’s helpful to set a timer on your phone or the oven to notify you around the time your pasta is going to be ready, so if the instructions on the pasta box say “Boil for 12 minutes,” I set the alarm for 8-9 minutes.

-When the pasta is almost done, reserve about ¼ cup of the salted, gluten-y water.
-I’ll just dunk a measuring cup into the water and place it on the countertop.
-This pasta water is going to help the dressing stick to the taco pasta salad, so it’s important!
+Before you drain the pasta, reserve about ¼ cup of the salted, gluten-y water.
+It dunk a measuring cup into the water and place it on the countertop.
+This pasta water will help the dressing stick to the taco pasta salad, so it’s important!

-When the pasta is finally done, drain in a colander, then transfer it back to the pot.
-Add olive oil to the pasta and stir it around with a wooden spoon to ensure that it doesn’t stick together.
+When done, drain, then transfer it back to the pot.
+Drizzle olive oil to the pasta and stir it around with a wooden spoon to ensure that it doesn’t stick.

-I feel like it’s kind of ridiculous to add this as a bullet point on what you need to be doing with this taco pasta salad recipe, but the fact of the matter is this: this recipe calls for some chopping.
-A lot of it, in fact, and I know that can be overwhelming.
+It’s kind of silly to add this as a bullet point on what you need to be doing, but the fact of the matter is this recipe calls for a lot chopping.
+I know that can be overwhelming.

-While the pasta cooks, I suggest chopping as many of your veggies as possible.
-(And if you haven’t set a timer for the pasta, I suggest doing that now because you can get so into the chopping that you forget about the pasta.
+While the pasta cooks, chop as many of your veggies as possible.
+(And if you haven’t set a timer for the pasta, do that so that you don’t forget about the pasta.
 Been there, done that.)

-So get out a sharp knife and cutting board, and dice the green bell pepper and red onion.
-You’ll have leftovers of these, so pop them in your favorite food storage containers, and transfer the extras to the fridge for later this week.
+Dice the green bell pepper and red onion.
+You’ll have leftovers of these, so pop them in your favorite airtight storage containers, and transfer the extras to the fridge for later.
 (Need some things to make with green bell peppers and red onions?)

 Slice the cherry tomatoes down the middle to half them.

-Remove the avocado’s pit and skin after opening it, and then chop into bite-sized pieces.
+Half the avocado.
+Remove the pit and skin, then chop into bite-sized pieces.

 Set everything aside for when you’re going to put together the salad.

 Also?
-I realize that you probably won’t be able to finish all the chopping in the same time that the pasta is boiling, but it’s worth noting that getting started while the pasta boils makes the overall time of this dish shorter.
+I realize that you probably won’t be able to finish all the chopping in the same time that the pasta is boiling, but it’s worth noting that getting started while the pasta boils makes the overall time shorter.

-Heat a large nonstick skillet over medium-high heat.
+Heat a large skillet over medium-high heat.
 When the pan is warm, add the olive oil.

 When the meat is crumbly, browned and delicious, remove the pan from the heat, and set it aside.